kuleshov/audio-super-res/README.md

 These will be found in the same folder as `f.wav`.
 Because of how our model is defined, the number of samples in the input must be a multiple of `2**downscaling_layers`; if that's not the case, we will clip the input file (potentially shortening it by a fraction of a second).

-**Discalimer:** We recently upgraded the versions of the many of the packages, including Keras and Tensorflow.
-The example workflow for training and predicting should work, but the codebase hasn't been fully tested.
+**Disclaimer:** We recently upgraded the versions of the many of the packages, including Keras and Tensorflow.
+The example workflow for training and predicting should work, but the codebase has not been fully tested.
 Please create an issue if you run into any errors.

 ### Keras Layer
 `keras_layer.py` implements the TFiLM layer as a customer Keras layer.
 The below code illustrates how to use this custom layer.